bengordon-dev/volunity-archive/README.md

 # Project summary

-Volunity was a proposed application with the ultimate goal of connecting volunteers to nonprofit organizations.
+Volunity was a proposed mobile/web application with the ultimate goal of connecting volunteers to nonprofit organizations.

 Development on the project began during the winter of 2020-01, and mostly took place in the summer of 2021 (right before we all went off to college.)
-The project was ultimately scrapped due to the business of college and feasibility concerns, but it nonetheless proved to be a fantastic learning experience.
+It was ultimately scrapped due to the business of college and feasibility concerns, but it nonetheless proved to be a fantastic learning experience.

 # People and roles